You start off searching for something, and before you know it, you’re wandering off into a completely different subject!

 What did that have to do with The Yuletide Bride?

 Absolutely nothing.
-It’s just something I read and thought interesting.
+It’s just something I read and thought was interesting.

 Just another research rabbit trail

-Eventually, I discovered what I really wanted to know–land policies in 1873 Nebraska–and returned to writing my novella.
+Eventually, I discovered what I really wanted to know — land policies in 1873 Nebraska.
+With that information in hand, I returned to writing my novella.

-But first, I stopped off at Pinterest to look at photos of the Nebraska landscape, particularly along rivers and streams–which was pertinent to my story.
+But first, I stopped by Pinterest to look at photos of the Nebraska landscape.
+I needed to see rivers and streams pertinent to my story.

-I’d not seen a lot of those photos before and wasted far too much time examining them.
+I hadn’t seen many of those photos before and wasted far too much time examining them.
 (Fans can admire them here.)

 One Pinterest board turned up a delightful smiling photo of Queen Victoria.
-Unfortunately, copyright won’t let me show it to you.
+Unfortunately, copyright prevents me from showing it to you.
 Look at this Pinterest link.

 Here’s another photo, however, that Wikipedia allows:

-What I was struck by on the Pinterest photo, was how much Queen Victoria’s great-granddaughter, Queen Elizabeth II, looked like her.
+What struck me in the Pinterest photo was how much Queen Victoria’s great-granddaughter, Queen Elizabeth II, looked like her.

 I’m not sure you can see it in this next photo of the current queen: